albirrkarim/laravel-react-starter-kit-pro/README.md

 ### Integration

-Provide best practice to make the data APIs
+Provide best practice to make the data APIs.

 - Routing name
 - Well route grouping
 - Handling Form Request (CRUD) from the frontend
 - Traits
+- Ready make email verification, forgot password. you just setting the SMTP (tutorial is included in the readme on private repo)
+- We need more AI ... in this package has example of using open ai api and the elevenlabs (text-to-speech services) the laravel is act as forwarder to keeps the secret key is secure.

 ### Security